Skip to main content

 Neutrogena MicroMist Airbrush Sunless Tan

-The formula is clear, making it hard to tell where you’ve applied it except for a slight sheen it leaves behind.
-It also felt way less precise to use a spray than to use my hands to apply a mousse, gel, or lotion.
+The formula is clear, making it hard to tell where you’ve applied it, except for a slight sheen it leaves behind.
+It also felt significantly less precise to use a spray than to apply a mousse, gel, or lotion with my hands.
 I applied it in vertical motions up my leg and hoped for the best.
-After a few hours, the tan started to develop and it looked somewhat natural but streaky in some areas.
+After a few hours, the tan started to develop, and it looked somewhat natural but streaky in some areas.
 There was even a big white spot in the middle of my shin, which could have been from me crossing my legs under my desk, but it’s hard to say.
-In the end, there are too many great options on this list to settle for this so-so one.
+In the end, there are too many great self-tanner options on this list to settle for this so-so one.

 Pros